NOTICE!

 Like a coward, Erazor locks himself away in his loft, and Sonic and Shahra are quick to realize all seven Rings are needed to open the gate.
 Again, I can’t help but feel as though arriving here without all seven was a very dumb move.
 When he does collect the purple Ring elsewhere in the palace, he feels it surging with sadness (yes, it does sound silly), and Shahra says Erazor was held in his lamp for his misdeeds until he fulfilled the wishes of a thousand people, after which he served his time with a hatred for mankind.

-Erazor still hides away, but Sonic has the keys to invade his new space; plus, Shahra already provided the modified version of her exposition dump before the previous stage.
+Erazor still hides away, but Sonic has the keys to invade his throne room; plus, Shahra already provided the modified version of her exposition dump before the previous stage.
 After all, the villains of the previous rewrites were driven by their hatred for people—making Erazor a jealous huckster who never made it into his own story is at least different.

 The seven Rings unlock Erazor’s gate.
 Without removing Sonic’s arrow, he asks Shahra to hand over the Rings and rule the world with him.
 She obliges, wishing “to be back with him” without any clear reason, but the sound of… something… nearly knocks her out, and the emotions associated with each of the Rings are counted off: prayers (wait…), sadness, rage, hatred, joy, pleasure, and… wishes?
 Of course, as he was warned, Sonic now has to die, but Shahra takes it for him; Erazor then absorbs the Rings, leading to a transformation sequence I probably shouldn’t have seen at age eight because you see the layers of flesh having peeled off his torqued skull.
 Then, Sonic experiences his own, screaming in agony as the Rings the new entity releases corrupt him into Darkspine Sonic.
 Remember “Escape From the City”?
 Wasn’t that wholesome?

 From his throne, Shahra’s father flips open his lamp, the screams inside of which drop her unconscious.
 Tails gets a flaming arrow of his own for retaliating, and Erazor pinches it out on the spot.
-He promises to bring him back in exchange for the Rings, which, instead of the tired chestnut of emotions, represent facets of storytelling: the yellow Ring for Sand Oasis embodies adventure, the green Ring for Dinosaur Jungle embodies survival, the red Ring for Evil Foundry embodies conflict, the blue Ring for Levitated Ruin embodies myth, the cyan Ring for Pirate Storm embodies flow, the white Ring for Skeleton Dome embodies horror, and the purple Ring for Night Palace embodies uplift.
+He promises to bring them back in exchange for the Rings, which, instead of the tired chestnut of emotions, represent facets of storytelling: the yellow Ring from Sand Oasis embodies adventure, the green Ring from Dinosaur Jungle embodies survival, the red Ring from Evil Foundry embodies conflict, the blue Ring from Levitated Ruin embodies myth, the cyan Ring from Pirate Storm embodies flow, the white Ring from Skeleton Dome embodies horror, and the purple Ring from Night Palace embodies uplift.
 Shahra dies for Sonic, and by absorbing the Rings, Erazor becomes concerned by their corrupting influence.
 While grotesque, his transformation is described as more abstract like a living plume of smoke and less like body horror.
-Sonic’s transformation is also more traditional while spiritually faithful to the original—a ring of fire runs up his body, á la Danny Phantom—and Darkspine Sonic maintains his typical snark and… ahem… lack of crazy.
+Sonic’s transformation is also more traditional—a ring of fire runs up his body, á la Danny Phantom—and Darkspine Sonic maintains oridinary Sonic’s snark and… ahem… lack of crazy.

 Last Boss: Alf Layla wa-Layla

 Darkspine Sonic does an impression of Jake Gyllenhaal in front of the mirror in Nightcrawler while bludgeoning the abomination’s exposed organ.
-I don’t think I like him anymore…
+I don’t think I like Sonic anymore…

 At this point, Erazor is referring to himself as the Arabian Nights themselves.
 While he does sound angrier than usual, Darkspine Sonic still has a few quips up his sleeve, and not once does he pull a banshee and scare his elementary-grade fans.

-Sonic spends the last of his soul energy on Erazor, which returns the two of them and the loft back to normal; moreover, it’s daytime now.
-Erazor calls himself immortal, the first but not the last case of confusing immortality for invincibility, and Sonic realizes the lamp must’ve been restored when he… asked Shahra to restore her old self, I guess?
+Erazor calls himself immortal, the first but certainly not the last case of confusing immortality for invincibility, and Sonic realizes the lamp must’ve been restored when he… asked Shahra to restore her old self, I guess?
 We never saw that happen until now, and the lamp had zero involvement in the wish.
 Sonic takes Erazor’s throne and, with much aggression, blasts three wishes out of him: Shahra’s resurrection, the restoration of their world’s stories, and his eternal imprisonment inside his lamp.
 It ends as a soap opera with Sonic asking for a mountain of handkerchiefs because setup and payoff.
 Or a light frosting of handkerchiefs.
-I don’t know why, I guess they just wanted to be artsy!
+I don’t know why, I guess they wanted to be artsy!

-Erazor’s angered to have been bamboozled by the Rings, but Sonic takes it as a lesson not to exploit or defile antiquities.
-Erazor initially refuses to grant him his wishes, but even he’s aware of the debt he owes.
+Erazor’s angered to have been bamboozled by the Rings and initially refuses to grant Sonic his wishes, but even he’s aware of the debt he owes.
 Shahra and Tails are brought back, the world is back in order… and Tails locks Erazor away, having just picked up his lamp.
-With that done, he and Sonic throw the lamp aside and set Shahra free in the outside world, but not without one final wish (that makes three throughout the story!) to go back home.
+With that done, he and Sonic throw the lamp aside and set Shahra free in the outside world, but not without one final wish (that makes three in all throughout the story!) to go back home.

-In a post-credits scene that suggests future adventures to come, Sonic and Shahra drop Erazor’s lamp into the smelting pit at the foundry, which is (a) excessive and (b) more than likely to free him and his fellow djinn.
+In a post-credits scene that suggests future adventures to come, Sonic and Shahra drop Erazor’s lamp into the smelting pit at the foundry, which is only mildly excessive.

 Firstly, Sonic and Tails wake back up by the hearth, the latter of whom already misses “her”.
 As Sonic consoles him, Amy and Cream walk in—this turns out to be Amy’s house—to tell them it’s time to head home, but Sonic has a story to tell.
-Both girls, plus Knuckles as he took on the role of Sinbad, gather around the fire while Sonic sets up the story… only for him and Tails to respectively title it Sonic and the Secret Rings and Sonic and the Black Knight, implying they had two different dreams all along (yes, the idea is that Tails was referring to Merlina instead of Shahra.)
-Secondly, Shahra watches the skies from the balcony outside the palace, gazes into her ring from the start of the original game, and leaves it to the air over the railing, beaming at her newfound freedom.
+Both girls as well as Knuckles gather around the fire while Sonic sets up the story… only for him and Tails to respectively title it Sonic and the Black Knight and Sonic and the Secret Rings, implying they had two different dreams all along (yes, the idea is that Tails was referring to Shahra and Sonic to Merlina.)
+Secondly, Shahra watches the skies from the balcony outside the palace, gazes into her ring from the start of the original game, and drops it over the railing, beaming at her newfound freedom.

 Introduction